 Happy Birthday, Alexandria!

-The USA/Alexandria Birthday Celebration commemorates the City of Alexandria's 256th birthday and America's 229th Saturday at Oronoco Bay Park, on the Potomac at Union and Pendleton streets.
-Entertainment and vendor sales begin at 6; a ceremony and cake-cutting by city officials starts at 7:30; and at 9 the Alexandria Symphony Orchestra plays swing music from the big-band era and Tchaikovsky's "1812" Overture.
-Fireworks over the river begin at 10.
+The USA/Alexandria Birthday Celebration commemorates the City of Alexandria's 255th birthday and America's 228th Saturday at Oronoco Bay Park, on the Potomac at Union and Pendleton streets.
+Entertainment and vendor sales begin at 4, a ceremony and cake-cutting by city officials starts at 7:30, and at 8:30 the Alexandria Symphony Orchestra plays swing music from World War II and Tchaikovsky's "1812" Overture.
+Fireworks over the river begin at about 10.
 Admission is free.
 Call 703-838-4200 or 703-883-4686.

 -- Compiled by Barry Barriere

 a big-band showdown Friday at Carter Barron Amphitheatre.